-The culinary getaway includes three cooking classes and each of the three gluten-free cooking classes is taught by Carla (and spoiler, one is actually a cooking COMPETITION).
-Carla takes care to make sure that each person has a chance to ask questions and participate.
+The Jovial culinary getaway includes three cooking classes and each of the three gluten-free cooking classes is taught by Carla (and spoiler, one is actually a cooking COMPETITION).
+Carla, the owner of Jovial, takes care to make sure that each person has a chance to ask questions and participate.
 We learned how to make gluten-free pastries and desserts, gluten-free breads, gluten-free pastas, and gluten-free pizza.
 Each night after the gluten-free cooking classes Carla and her team prepared a huge, delicious meal.
 We went to bed with our stomachs full of great food and wine.

 The kitchen at the villa was stocked with jovial products like canned tomatoes, beans, tuna and pasta and the refrigerators with milk, butter, eggs, and local produce.
 And everywhere we looked we saw bottles of wine.